 US SEC relaxes rules on company 'resource extraction' disclosures

-All three Republican commissioners voted in favor of the rule, which still requires a publicly held U.S. oil, gas or mineral company, or a foreign company whose shares trade on a U.S. market, to disclose payments made directly or by a subsidiary to the U.S. federal government and relevant foreign government.
+All three Republican commissioners voted in favour of the third version, which still requires a publicly held US oil, gas or mineral company, or a foreign firm whose shares trade on a US market, to disclose payments made directly or by a subsidiary to the US federal government and relevant foreign government.

-Both Democrats on the commission voted no to the rule, which requires only aggregated information at a national level in most cases, instead of on a contract-by-contract basis.
+Both Democrats on the commission voted against the rule, which requires only aggregated information at a national level in most cases, instead of on a contract-by-contract basis.

 SEC chair Jay Clayton said crafting the rule had been tricky given the constraints imposed by the Congressional Review Act but that, overall, it achieved "the statutory objective of promoting the transparency of resource extraction issuers’ payments to governments."